Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Introduction and main results

-In previous results about affine dimension growth for a hypersurface given by $f=0$ of degree $d\geq 2$, one typically assume that the degree $d$ part $f_d$ of $f$ is absolutely irreducible, see \cite{Brow-Heath-Salb,Salb:d3,Salberger-dgc,CCDN-dgc,Pared-Sas}.
+In previous works on affine dimension growth for a degree $d\geq 2$ hypersurface defined by $f=0$, it was typically assumed that the degree $d$ part $f_d$ of $f$ is absolutely irreducible, see \cite{Brow-Heath-Salb,Salb:d3,Salberger-dgc,CCDN-dgc,Pared-Sas}.
 We relax the conditions on $f_d$, see \Cref{thm:fd:Q,thm:fd:Q:conj} below.

 Our first variant of affine dimension growth uses a condition on $f$ which we coin NCC, for `not cylindrical over a curve'.
 This condition means that $f$ depends non-trivially on at least three variables in any affine coordinate system over our base field, which is $\QQ$ up to \Cref{sec:global}.